JMRI/JMRI/scripts/HOWTO-distribution.md

 Feedback appreciated.
 I would like to release this later today or tomorrow morning if the files are OK.

 Note that the purpose of this check is to make sure that the _files_ were built OK.
 If you find any new problems in the code, great, let's fix those for the next test release.
-(Or even better, let's learn to better functional checking of the development releases leading up to the test release build)
+(Or even better, let's learn to do better functional checking of the development releases leading up to the test release build)

 ```